serbinsh/SSerbin_etal_2014_EcoApps/README.md

 2) Article supplemental materials

-3) An example PLSR model fitting R script
+3) An example simplified PLSR model fitting R script

 4) R script vignettes showing how to apply the PLSR models to new observations